Mission

 Jennifer Moore

-Jennifer is a clinical therapist with Mental Health & Addictions – Child/Youth Team at Digby General Hospital.
+Jennifer is a clinical therapist with the Mental Health & Addictions – Child/Youth Team at Digby General Hospital.

 Tara Moore